THE JIGSAW OF PATTERN CUTTING

 THE BIAS OR THE NEMESIS

 The other element which is more self explanatory is the type of fabric, the same style of cap made in different fabrics can change the cap style completely.
+If the fabric is cheap and stretchy for example, you can see it doesn't make such a nice object.

 For more info on fabrics have a gander on the Fabrics page.